-1. Change the bootloader default password
+2. Change the bootloader default password

-Press Ctrl + Backspace or DEL to enter the bootloader configuration menu using the default password (the serial number).
+Press Ctrl + Backspace or DEL to enter the bootloader.
+If the MIL Secure model is used, log in using the default password (the device serial number).
 Select (2) Admin Password to change the default password.
-For more details on changing the password, see Administrator Password
+For more details on changing the password, see [Administrator Password](#).

-2. Disabled interfaces that are not in use
+3. Disabled interfaces that are not in use